 Use Feather Flocking to Cover the Underside of the Tail

-In the photo on this page you can see how scraps of the barbs on the base of feathers trimmed to fit the belly, were used as 'flocking' to give a fine downy undercoat to the velociraptor's tail.
+In this photo, you can see how scraps of the barbs on the base of feathers trimmed to fit the belly, were used as "flocking" to give a fine downy undercoat to the velociraptor's tail.
 See this page for how to make the feather flock.

 08 of 15